Travel Insurance and Safety Tips for Visitors to Vietnam

 That said, some of the safest and most delicious food comes from street vendors.
 Look for busy vendors with fast-moving lines.
 That means food isn’t sitting around in the heat.
 As well, locals know their neighborhood vendors well.
 They wouldn’t line up to patronize any food stall with a bad reputation.

-General Safety and Travel Tips for Visitors to Vietnam
+General Safety and Travel Tips for Trips to Vietnam

 Plan in advance for your visa.
 Triple check all of your information and have all your paperwork ready for the immigration officers.
 Travelers get turned away every day because they didn’t properly prepare for their visa requirements.